WebReflection/donate/README.md

 **Who Am I?**

 I'm a freelancer living in London, UK.
-I mostly do front-end and Node.js stuffs and love them since about ever 💕
+I mostly do Front-End, Node.js, and IoT stuffs and love Web, Standards, and Open Source since about ever 💕

 Currently I'm making lots of front-end components, tools, Node.js libraries, websites, documentations, posts and apps to help people solve problems, if you enjoy my works please consider making a donation.
 If you are not available for this, that's fine, since OSS is great and I love it naturally.